ANuclearError/CS413-Brewduino/README.md

 Brewduino is a group project for the Embdded Systems class CS413 in Computer Science, 2015-16 at the University of Strathclyde Glasgow.

+You can view the Brewduino website here: http://www.brewduino.wordpress.com

 ## Table of Contents

 - [Author](#author)